 Installation dates are more flexible in winter

 Should you decide to replace your windows in the winter, you’ll likely find it easier to schedule an installation appointment.
-This can mean either planning a time to have your windows installed in the winter months or, if you still want to wait, getting ahead of the rush by reserving a spring or summer installation date early.
+This can mean either planning a time to have your windows installed in the winter months or, if you still want to wait, getting ahead of the rush by reserving a spring or summer installation date ahead of time.
 Planning your window installation in advance can help keep other projects on track and help make sure your windows are installed in the correct order with any other plans.

 Know what to expect for winter installations